Alan Brooke, 1st Viscount Alanbrooke: Coat of arms

 His coat of arms as issued to him by the College of Arms is: "Or, a cross engrailed per pale Gules and Sable, in dexter chief a crescent for difference."

 Memorials

 Welbeck College and the Duke of York's Royal Military School named one of their houses after him.

 Several military barracks are named after him, such as Alanbrooke Barracks in Paderborn Garrison, Germany, and Alanbrooke Barracks in Topcliffe, North Yorkshire.

+A statue of Alanbrooke by Ivor Roberts-Jones was unveiled at Whitehall, London, in 1993.

 In popular culture

 Brooke was portrayed in the television drama Churchill and the Generals by Eric Porter and in the film Churchill by Danny Webb.

 He is memorably described by the narrator in Anthony Powell's novel, The Military Philosophers (the 9th volume in his roman-fleuve, A Dance to the Music of Time), who refers to:...the hurricane-like imminence of a thickset general, obviously of high rank, wearing enormous horn-rimmed spectacles.
 He had just burst from a flagged staff-car almost before it had drawn up by the kerb.
 Now he tore up the steps of the building at the charge, exploding through the inner door into the hall.
 An extraordinary current of physical energy, almost of electricity, suddenly pervaded the place.
 I could feel it stabbing through me.
 This was the CIGS.